Skip to content

 Log routing to multiple targets

-In some situations, it is required to ship data from different sources to different Elasticsearch servers or clusters.
+In some situations, it is required to ship data from different sources to different OpenSearch/Elasticsearch servers or clusters.
 The output section in the Logagent configuration file accepts multiple definitions for the Elasticsearch output module.

 Each Elasticsearch output might have a list of indices followed by a list of regular expressions matching the log source (e.g. file name of the log file).